DegreeCalc

 Why Financial Aid Appeals Work

 Financial aid offices understand that the FAFSA and CSS Profile capture a snapshot of your finances from a prior year.
 Circumstances change.
-A parent may have lost a job, medical bills may have piled up, or another child may have started college.
-Schools build "professional judgment" authority into federal regulations, giving financial aid administrators the power to adjust your Expected Family Contribution (now called the Student Aid Index or SAI) based on documented changes.
+A parent may have lost a job, medical bills may have piled up, housing may have changed, or another family member may have started college.
+Federal rules give financial aid administrators professional judgment authority to review documented special circumstances and adjust certain FAFSA data elements, Pell eligibility inputs, SAI-related data, or cost-of-attendance components.

 Valid Reasons for a Financial Aid Appeal